On the present setting of the work.

 - IV.FellowshipThe standing society of fellows and ambassadors.
 Admission by application or invitation.Enter →

-The Ambassador Programme is the principal route by which most contributors first encounter the institution; the Fellowship, the long walk in; patronage, the means by which the whole is sustained.
+The Ambassador Programme is how most people first meet us; the Fellowship, the long walk in; patronage, the means by which the whole is sustained.